 - Patients delayed care throughout the pandemic, resulting in more advanced diseases and sicker patients.

 - Telehealth services are becoming more widely requested, changing the way we provide visits and consultations.

 - Urgent care and free-standing surgical centers offer alternative options for care, from patients who would traditionally come to us for these services.

 Like many hospitals and health systems across the country, MCMC is not immune from these industry realities, especially regarding staffing.
 Provider shortages and other pressure we face as a community health organization have led us to make hard choices in order to preserve local access to other kinds of care including:

-- Pausing medical oncology services offered at Celilo Cancer Center
+- Limiting medical oncology services offered at Celilo Cancer Center

 - Taking on considerable increased expenses from necessary reliance